Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 A woman smiling in an office setting, with feedback messages about project issues and team impact displayed around her.

-About Pivotal Practice
+Pivotal Practice 1.0

 role